DimitryGonzales/prlw/.github/README.md

 1. Download this repo.

-2. Copy the files to your `HOME` folder:
+2. Copy the files to your `home` folder:

 ```bash
 cp path-to-files ~/